Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Search for web map/README.md

 ## How it works

 1. Create a new `Portal` and load it.
 2. Create new `PortalItemQueryParameters`.
-Set the type to web map by adding "type:\"Web Map\"" and add the text you want to search for.
+Set the type to web map by adding `type:\"Web Map\"` and add the text you want to search for.
 Note that web maps authored prior to July 2nd, 2014, are not supported.
 You can also limit the query to only return maps published after that date.
 3. Use `findItems(queryParameters:)` to get the first set of matching items (10 by default).
 4. Get more results using the `nextQueryParameters` from the `PortalQueryResultSet`.